 Do leaves need to be shredded for making compost?

-Shredded vs non shredded.
-Leaves don’t need to be shredded to be able to make compost.
+Leaves don’t need to be shredded for making compost.
 Mixing them in with kitchen waste as you feed your compost bin will work well.
 However, if you have a shredder on site then you will see the advantage of shredded leaves.
 Small particles of anything organic will always rot down faster than anything large.

 Another advantage with shredded leaves is that dry leaves when shredded often convert to dust.
 A dry dust will absorb any excess moisture that often turns up when collecting kitchen waste.